-For families supporting a loved one with dementia, maintaining a sense of safety, routine, and independence at home is a primary goal.
+For families supporting a loved one with dementia, the goal is not just management, but preserving the person behind the diagnosis.
+Maintaining a sense of safety, routine, and independence at home is paramount.
 Occupational therapy (OT) offers practical, home-based strategies that can make a profound difference.
 This guide outlines five key OT approaches to help manage the daily challenges of dementia with compassion and confidence.

 Key Takeaways

-• Establishing simple, consistent daily routines can significantly reduce anxiety and confusion for a person with dementia.
+- Routine is anchoring: Establishing consistent daily rhythms can significantly reduce anxiety and ‘sundowning’ symptoms.

 In This Article